From Bob Dylan to Tina Turner: Why song rights sales are booming | DW | 06.10.2021

 The singer known as the queen of rock'n'roll has sold the rights to her music catalog to BMG, the music publishing company announced on Tuesday.

-With a career spanning over six decades, the singer's body of work includes hits such as "What's Love Got to Do With It" and "The Best."
+With a career spanning over six decades, Tina Turner's body of work includes hits such as "What's Love Got to Do With It" and "The Best."

 -